 This April Fools Day prank dates all the way back to 1957, when Panorama, a well-respected BBC program that still airs today, announced that due to a particularly mild winter in Switzerland, Swiss farmers were enjoying a record-breaking spaghetti harvest.
 There are so many things wrong with that sentence, that it’s surprising that anyone fell for it, but fall for it they did, to the extent that viewers were even phoning in to ask how they could go about growing their own spaghetti trees.
 If you fancy heading on a Switzerland vacation, book a stay in this family-friendly dome rental in the Alps.
 I can’t promise you’ll see any spaghetti trees, but I can promise an incredible retreat in the Alps.

 The Taco Liberty Bell prank of 1996

-On April 1st, 1996, Taco Bell decided to get in on the prank action and announced in six major newspapers that they had bought the rights to the world-famous Liberty Bell and that they had renamed it to Taco Liberty Bell.
+Wait, who claimed to have purchased the liberty bell as an April Fools’ prank in 1996?
+On April 1st, 1996, Taco Bell, yes, Taco Bell, decided to get in on the prank action and announced in six major newspapers that they had bought the rights to the world-famous Liberty Bell and that they had renamed it to Taco Liberty Bell.
 To be honest, it’s a decent enough play on words, and it was all done in good humor, but hundreds of citizens called the National Historical Park in Philadelphia to vocalize their outrage that it had been allowed to happen.
 A few hours later, however, Taco Bell revealed that the whole thing had been a classic prank.
 If you want to see the Liberty Bell, Taco Bell logo free of course, you can combine it with a glamping trip, and stay in one of our charming cabins in Pennsylvania.